 Generic Ignition Source - Each ignition source in the plant is mapped to a generic ignition source.
 The first column in Table 6.2.3 lists all generic ignition sources that may need to be considered in a Phase 2 Fire Protection SDP assessment.

 NUREG-2169 Bin(s) - The fire ignition sources used in fire PRAs are divided into groups called bins that represent location, causal, and mechanistic factors deemed important to depict frequencies of initiating fire scenarios at different plants.
 The generic bin definitions, plant operating mode applicability, and associated frequencies used in fire PRAs were originally developed and provided in NUREG/CR-6850 (Reference 8).
 Most generic ignition sources are in a single bin, but some are assigned to multiple bins.
-The second column in Table 6.2.3 lists the applicable bin(s) for the corresponding generic ignition source in the first column.segregated
+The second column in Table 6.2.3 lists the applicable bin(s) for the corresponding generic ignition source in the first column.
+NUREG-2262 (Reference 15) subdivides bin 16.1 into two smaller bins depending on the HEAF fault zone where the non-segregated bus duct being analyzed is located.

-Plant-wide - To obtain the total plant-wide for a generic ignition source, the are summed for all bins to which the ignition source is assigned.
-Note that 56 of the frequency for bin 3 contributes to the plant-wide for transient fires caused by hot work, while the remaining 44 contributes to the plant-wide of transient fires.
+Plant-wide FIF - To obtain the total plant-wide FIF for a generic ignition source, the FIFs are summed for all bins to which the ignition source is assigned.
+Note that 56 percent of the frequency for bin 3 contributes to the plant-wide FIF for transient fires caused by hot work, while the remaining 44 percent contributes to the plant-wide FIF of transient fires.
 The 0.44/0.56 split fractions are specified in NUREG/CR-6850 (Reference 8), Section 6.3.1, Table 6-1.
-The fire frequencies for each bin are taken from NUREG-2169 (Reference 1), Section 4.2, Table 4-6, which is based on the U.S. NPP fire event experience through 2009.
+The fire frequencies for each bin are taken from NUREG-2169 (Reference 19), Section 4.2, Table 4-6, which is based on the U.S. NPP fire event experience through 2009.

 Plant-wide Count - This column lists the assumed generic component counts for a “typical” plant.
 The basis for these estimates is as follows:

-The average count of electrical s that are subjected to HEAFs is based on experience from the NFPA 805 transition process.
+The average count of electrical enclosures that are subjected to HEAFs is based on experience from the NFPA 805 transition process.

 According to Section 7.2.1.2 of Reference 25, there is a maximum of one iso-phase bus duct per unit.
 Consequently, there are only two locations (the ends) where a HEAF can occur.